precice/tutorials/elastic-tube-3d/README.md

 summary: Tutorial for an FSI simulation of a three-dimensional expanding tube scenario
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/elastic-tube-3d).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/elastic-tube-3d).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Setup